West Indian cricket team in England in 1988: England's "summer of four captains"

 As the series unfolded, England were dominated by the West Indians in what Andrew Miller and Martin Williamson of ESPNcricinfo described as "the crazy summer of 1988".
 The cadence of the summer's contest was summed up for Wisden by Tony Cozier: "The morale and reputation of English cricket has seldom been as severely bruised as it was during the 1988 Cornhill Insurance Test series against West Indies".

 The significance of there being four captains in just five Test matches can better be understood with context.
 The captain of a cricket team performs a vital role.
 Cricket captains have responsibility for strategy and tactics, and the England captain may also have an important say in team selection.
-Traditionally, captains of international teams are not changed frequently – for example, during the entire decade of the 1970s, only seven different men captained England, yet there were four captains in just a few weeks in the summer of 1988.
+Traditionally, captains of international teams are not changed frequently – for example, during the entire decade of the 1970s, only seven different men captained England, and from 1984 to 1994 the Australian Test team had just one captain: Allan Border, yet there were four English Test captains in just a few weeks in the summer of 1988.

 The many changes of captain over the summer reflected uncertainty in the English cricketing establishment as to how to respond to the drubbing the team was receiving from the West Indies; as Cozier put it, the selectors "did not seem to know where to turn, either for a new captain or for a settled team".

 The England team had not suffered such uncertainty since the West Indies tour of England in 1966, where the selectors chose three different captains (Colin Cowdrey, M. J. K. Smith and Brian Close) and England lost the five-Test series 3–1.
 Coincidentally, Peter May was on the Board of Selectors for the 1966 series, while he was chairman of the Board of Selectors for the 1988 series.